Thank you for your interest in Our Courts Arizona.

 How do I schedule an Our Courts Arizona program?

-Please choose your county on the online form below.
+Please use the .pdf form below.
 There is a place to fill out a request for a speaker and select the program.
 Provide as much detail as possible about your group.
 A contact from your local county court will follow up with you to finalize details and schedule the program.

 I am not ready to book a program yet, but would like more information about Our Courts Arizona.